Agility 4.0 – seven points for agile projects

 Among other things, agile thinking means that the manager knows the competencies of his employees and strengthens them.
 In return, the project team members must be able to live self-management.
 Mutual attentiveness supports agile thinking and acting.

-The agile way of thinking promotes agile values such as appreciation, respect, transparency and openness.
+The agile way of thinking promotes agile values such as appreciation, respect and openness.